BlueLucario/CS-465-Project01-Document-Search/README.md

 **NOTE:** Do not use `Ctrl+Z` or else the server will continue to run in the background and waste resources.

-2) Stop the Flask backend server with `npm run stop-api` or `cd api && docker stop searchengine-api && docker container prune && cd ..`
-            (Type Y at the prompt.)
+2) Stop the Flask backend server with `npm run stop-api` or `cd api && docker stop searchengine-api && docker container prune && cd ..`.
+Type Y at the prompt.

-**TIP:** Docker Desktop is a useful tool for fixing any bugs with running or stopping the Flask backend server.
+**TIP:** Docker Desktop is a useful tool for fixing any bugs with running or stopping the Flask backend server manually.

 ## Features and Limitations